awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 ```

 **To add a Capacity Reservation to a group**
 Use the [group\-resources](https://docs.aws.amazon.com/cli/latest/reference/resource-groups/group-resources.html) AWS CLI command\.
 For `group`, specify the name of the group to which to add the Capacity Reservations, and for `resources`, specify ARNs of the Capacity Reservations to add\.
 To add multiple Capacity Reservations, separate the ARNs with a space\.
+To get the ARNs of the Capacity Reservations to add, use the [ describe\-capacity\-reservations](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-capacity-reservations.html) AWS CLI command and specify the IDs of the Capacity Reservations\.

 For example, the following command adds two Capacity Reservations to a group named `MyCRGroup`\.